prometheus/client_ruby/README.md

   Even though this store saves data on disk, it's still much faster than would probably be expected, because the files are never actually `fsync`ed, so the store never blocks while waiting for disk.
-FS caching is incredibly efficient in this regard.
+The kernel's page cache is incredibly efficient in this regard.

   If in doubt, check the benchmark scripts described in the documentation for creating your own stores and run them in your particular runtime environment to make sure this